michelou/cpp-examples/README.md

 <a id="footnote_01">[1]</a> ***C++ Compilers*** [↩](#anchor_01)

 <dl><dd>
-The Windows software installed in this project give us access to three C++ compilers:
+With the installed development tools for Windows we have access to 3 C++ compilers:
 </dd>
 <dd>
 <table>